romainpiel/Titanic/README.md

 #### How is it animating?

 The animation is based on Android Animator API.
 I am not going to go through that part.
-Go read [the documentation](http://developer.android.com/guide/topics/graphics/prop-animation.html) if you need some explainations.
+Go read [the documentation](http://developer.android.com/guide/topics/graphics/prop-animation.html) if you need some explanations.

 In this experiment there are 2 animations.
 - One is moving the wave horizontally from 0 to 200 (the width of the wave bitmap).